 Either transiting with or without stopping in the research area is expected to result in no socioeconomic impact.
-Allowing transit with or without stopping in the research area is generally more beneficial than requiring all boats to transit around the research area.
+Allowing transit with or without stopping in the research area is generally more beneficial than requiring all boats to transit around the research area because it wouldn't require vessels to travel out of their way on their way to or back from other destinations.
 This conclusion applies to all four boundary options.